 But few people realize that Starbucks started serving its popular coffee drinks way back in 1971.
 Yes, 1971!
 So can you figure out how many coffees they’ve made & sold since then?
 Somehow, despite the sheer volume, they’ve managed to differentiate their branding, products, and services from other major coffee brands.

 Since then millions of people have adopted the Starbucks coffee habit, you can read more about the Starbucks Company story here.

 When a customer strolls up to the counter at Starbucks, they are offered a virtual smorgasbord of options for creating their drink: hot or iced, decaff or not, tall or grande, extra shot…?

-What’s your order?
+What’s your Starbucks coffee order?

-If you’re having trouble ordering your favorite Starbucks coffee or the following phrases have trouble: “I’ll have a ‘For Here, Grande, Non-Fat, No Water, Decaff, Latte'”, then you may want to Crack the Starbucks Code.
+If you’re having trouble ordering your favorite Starbucks drink or the following phrases have trouble: “I’ll have a ‘For Here, Grande, Non-Fat, No Water, Decaff, Latte'”, then you may want to Crack the Starbucks Code.